Drawn to Death: Reception

 Drawn to Death received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 IGN awarded Drawn to Death a score of 4 out of 10, saying "Drawn to Death is a mean spirited, misguided mess that falls short mechanically and wants you to feel bad about yourself."
-Push Square awarded it 8 out of 10, saying "Drawn to Death's juvenile presentation belies a nuanced shooter that's frankly a breath of fresh air."
+Push Square awarded it 8 out of 10, saying "Drawn to Deaths juvenile presentation belies a nuanced shooter that's frankly a breath of fresh air."
 Game Informer awarded it 5 out of 10, saying "After a few matches, most players will be ready to move on to a bigger, better game."
 GameSpot awarded it a score of 4 out of 10, praising the art style and characters but criticising the physics, ineffectual weapons and attempts at comedy.

-The game was a runner-up for the "Worst Game (That We Played)" award at Giant Bomb's Game of the Year 2017 Awards.
+The game was a runner-up for the "Worst Game (That We Played)" award at Giant Bombs Game of the Year 2017 Awards.

 In 2022, Jaffe admitted that Drawn to Death failed critically and commercially.